shumingpeh/kaggle-ncaa-madness-men/README.md

 3. Add in more features
 4. Feature selection
 	- Correlation matrix: @ddaniel
-	- RFE for logistics regression
+	- RFE for logistics regression: @ddaniel
-	- AIC for logisitcs regression
+	- AIC for logisitcs regression: @shumingpeh
-	- Variance Threshold for logistics regression
+	- Variance Threshold for logistics regression: @shumingpeh
 5. How do we prevent overfitting?
-What are the precautionary measures to ensure we are not overfitting?
+What are the precautionary measures to ensure we are not overfitting? @shumingpeh @ddaniel
 6. Testing out prediction with different models
 	- Random forest
 	- SVM